Golden Axe: Film and TV projects

-In 2014, Sega formed the production company Stories International and teaming up with Evan Cholfin for film and TV projects based on their games with Golden Axe as an animated project with Universal Studios developing as a movie or TV series.
+In 2014, Sega formed the production company Stories International and teamed up with Evan Cholfin for film and TV projects based on their games with Golden Axe as an animated project with Universal Studios which planned to develop as a movie or TV series.
+The project never got off the ground.
+On April 17, 2024, it was announced that a comedic animated series based on the games will air on Comedy Central; the series will feature Liam McIntyre as Ax Battler, Lisa Gilroy as Tyris Flare, Matthew Rhys as Gillius Thunderhead, Carl Tart as Chronos "Evil" Lait, and Danny Pudi as new character Hampton Squib.
+The series will be produced by CBS Studios and Sony Pictures Television.

 Gilius makes frequent appearances in the 2014 anime Hi-sCoool!
 SeHa Girls, alongside other SEGA characters.
 Of the cameo characters, Gilius notably appears and is referenced more often than some of the others.

 Comics

 Golden Axe was featured in the British comic "Sonic the Comic", which was published by Fleetway.
 The series was titled "The Legend of the Golden Axe" and had two six-issue runs, written by Mark Eyles and illustrated by Mike White.
 Issues 1–6 feature the story "Citadel of Dead Souls", wherein a necromancer attempts to resurrect Dark Guld.
 Issues 13–18 have the story "Plague of Serpents", which involves a snake-charmer named Cobraxis kidnapping the Queen of Gilius' dwarf race.
-The story takes place in the aftermath of Golden Axe II.
+Both stories take place in the aftermath of Golden Axe II.

 Characters from Golden Axe would later appear in the Worlds Unite crossover from Archie Comics alongside several other Sega and Capcom franchises.